-The granting of the licence will enable a restaurant serving genuine meals to increase their level of customer service and cater for the needs of various business and social groups within the suburb of Sydney.
+The granting of the licence will enable a restaurant serving genuine meals to increase their level of customer service in Kensington.
+A primary service authorisation permits some patrons to consume liquor without having to order a meal.

 2. Mitigation of potential negative impacts